chirag127/wordsaholics/README.md

-# Wordsaholic
+# Wordsaholics

-Wordsaholic is a open source browser extension.This browser extension gives random word, it's meaning and pronunciation whenever you click the extension.
+Wordsaholics is a open source browser extension.This browser extension gives random word, it's meaning and pronunciation whenever you click the extension.
 Please pin the extension to use it properly.

 ### Installation Instructions